Aerospace E‑Commerce Platform

 Analytics review, understanding the most frequently visited pages.

 Although the home page had many buttons linking to the quick guides and video tutorials, we discovered that most users primarily visited the site to search for parts.
-This kind of small insight had a big impact and helped us realign our homepage design strategy, allowing us to better serve user needs and support business goals.
+This kind of small insight had a big impact and helped us realign our product team strategy, allowing us to better serve user needs and support business goals.

 D. Redesign 1, user flow, wireframes and mockups